JacobReynolds/the-hallway/theia/index.md

 # 👀 theia

 The [Greek Goddess of Sight](https://en.wikipedia.org/wiki/Theia), or alternatively, the primordial planet that [smashed into Earth to create the Moon](<https://en.wikipedia.org/wiki/Theia_(planet)>).
-Theia was an idea I had to built out a sensor network of honeypots to be able to report on emerging trends in internet exploitation.
+Theia was an idea I had to build out a sensor network of honeypots to be able to report on emerging trends in internet exploitation.
 You can think of it as being very similar to [Greynoise](https://www.greynoise.io/).

 ## Please help me